Email FacebookTwitterMenu burgerClose thin

 Tips for Tenancy by the Entirety

 • Talk to an estate planning attorney about titling assets and property owned by your estate as joint tenants, particularly if you have an unusual arrangement.
-Your attorney can help you assess gift and estate tax implications of co-owning property with a spouse, parent, child, sibling, business partner or any other individual.
+Your attorney can help you assess the gift and estate tax implications of co-owning property with a spouse, parent, child, sibling, business partner or any other individual.

 Photo credit: ©iStock.com/Edwin Tan, ©iStock.com/AndreyPopov, ©iStock.com/designer491